|

 an unusual size or if you have an existing injury.
 We can also alter

-un -armoured gloves to accommodate missing fingers for instance.
-In
+un-armored gloves to accommodate missing fingers for instance.
+In the

-the right circumstances armoured gloves could also be similarly changed.
+right circumstances armored gloves could also be similarly changed.

 Back to top of document